7 Legal Rights You Have as a Renter or Tenant You May Not Know About

 Beyond maintaining a habitable property, landlords are typically required to meet certain safety guidelines by providing certain unit features and equipment.

-This may include smoke detectors, functioning door locks, carbon monoxide detectors, and windows that can serve as a means of escape from disasters like fires.
-If, for example, your smoke detector breaks, you should notify your landlord, who is required to fix the issue in a timely manner.
+Firstly smoke detectors, functioning door locks, carbon monoxide detectors.
+Next, windows that can serve as a means of escape from disasters like fires.
+For example, if your smoke detector breaks, you should notify your landlord.
+They are required to fix the issue in a timely manner.

 5. Eviction Rights